edmundchow/grocery-tracker/README.md

-# 🛒 Saturday Market Tracker
+# 🛒 Where My Money Went

 A lightweight Progressive Web App (PWA) to track your weekly grocery spending at the market.
 Built with vanilla HTML, CSS and JavaScript — no frameworks, no dependencies, works fully offline.